 When you show a presentation in Keynote, you can configure the screen you see as the presenter.
 Whether for comfort or easy access to items, setting up that view for what works best for you can lead to a successful presentation.

 Customize the Keynote presenter display on Mac

 Open your slideshow in Keynote.
-You can either play your presentation, use the Rehearse Slideshow mode, or jump right into customizing the display with one of these options.
+You can either play your presentation, use the Rehearse Slideshow mode, or jump right into customizing the display.

-1) On the presenter screen, click the Layout Options button at the top.
-This is the square to the right of the Help button (question mark).
+1) On the presenter screen (Play > Rehearse Slideshow), click the Layout Options button at the top.
+This is the square icon to the right of the Help button (question mark).